 - Ghana

-Brazil travel to the 2026 World Cup chasing a long-awaited sixth title and aiming to end a 24-year wait to lift the trophy.
+England will head to the 2026 World Cup aiming to end a six-decade wait to lift the trophy since their solitary triumph in 1966.

-To achieve that, they will need to come through Group C and then five knockout rounds.
-Here’s a look at Brazil’s potential path:
+To achieve that, they will need to come through Group L and then five knockout rounds.
+Here’s a look at England’s potential path:

-When does Brazil play at the 2026 World Cup?
+When do England play at the 2026 World Cup?

-With the draw complete, Brazil’s 2026 World Cup schedule is as follows:
+With the draw complete, England’s 2026 World Cup schedule is as follows:

-Kick-off times are varied throughout the group stage, with some matches played simultaneously during decisive rounds.
+Kick-off times are varied throughout the group stage, with some matches played simultaneously during the knockout rounds.

-If Brazil qualify as one of the top sides in their group, their knockout route is mapped out.
-Their first knockout match takes place on June 29, with the venue and opponent determined by their group finish.
+If England qualify as one of the top sides in their group, their knockout route is mapped out.
+Their first knockout match takes place on July 1, with the venue and opponent determined by their group finish.

 If they finish first in the group: